Observability means you can answer any questions about what’s happening inside the system by observing metrics from outside.

 - graphql server version

-- ip_address from which the query originated
+- the IP address from which the query originated

-and specifically in the case of Hasura GraphQL Engine, you might want to capture context like
+And specifically, in the case of Hasura GraphQL Engine, you might want to capture context like:

-- role of the user
+- the role of the user

 - metadata of the query